 Stack 'em Up is one of the primary school (K-2) tasks developed by BAMP that makes use of modeling.
 In the task, the students are introduced to some words and phrases used for comparisons such as "smaller," "bigger," "taller," "the same," "almost as tall," and "much bigger."
 As a warm-up activity, students must twice compare two sets of chosen objects found in the classroom.
 The main task is largely an exercise in estimation.
 The first question asks students to imagine stacking all the mathematics books in the classroom.
 The students must determine if the stack will be taller than the tallest student in the class and then must determine if it will be taller than the student's desk.
 The second question asks students to gather and stack all the mathematics books in the classroom and to make the correct comparisons between the stack and the tallest student and the stack and the student's desk.
 Finally, if the stack was not as tall as the tallest student in the class, the student is prompted to estimate how many more books it would take for the stack to be the same height as the tallest student.
 This task requires that students define essential variables and to make assumptions.
 The most essential variables are the dimensions of the typical mathematics book in the classroom and the height of the tallest student.
-They also need to assume that the books are at least approximately the same size and it may even be necessary to assume that the books are stacked on their backs or fronts rather than being carefully stacked from the top edge to the bottom edge.
+They also need to assume that the books are stacked on their backs or fronts rather than being carefully stacked from the top edge to the bottom edge.